-- 1) the degree of utilization of strategic tolerance limits for the Bank and the Bank's Group and loss limits for operational risk for the Bank; - 2) operational events and their consequences; - 3) the results of self-assessment of operational risk; - 4) the own funds requirement for operational risk under the BIA with regard to the activities of the branch in the Czech Republic and under the AMA with regard to the Bank's other activities, and under the BIA for the entities in the Bank's Group subject to prudential consolidation; - 5) the results of stress tests, including reverse stress tests; - 6) the values of operational risk indicators in relation to thresholds and critical values; - the level of risk for the Bank and the Bank's Group, areas and tools for managing operational risk in the Bank, such as self-assessment, operational risk indicators, and loss limits; - 8) the effectiveness and timeliness of the management activities undertaken to reduce or transfer operational risk; - 9) management activities related to the occurrence of an increased or high level of operational risk and their effectiveness in reducing the operational risk level.
+- 1) the degree of utilization of strategic tolerance limits for the Bank and the Bank's Group and loss limits for operational risk for the Bank; - 2) operational events and their consequences; - 3) the results of self-assessment of operational risk; - 4) the own funds requirement for operational risk under the BIA with regard to the activities of the branch in the Czech Republic and under the AMA with regard to the Bank's other activities, and under the BIA for the entities in the Bank's Group subject to prudential consolidation; 5) the way loss for the total isolar interactivities. - 5) the results of stress tests, including reverse stress tests;6) the values of operational risk indicators in relation to thresholds and critical values; - 7) the level of risk for the Bank and the Bank's Group, areas and tools for managing operational risk in the Bank, such as self-assessment, operational risk indicators, and loss limits; - 8) the effectiveness and timeliness of the management activities undertaken to reduce or transfer operational risk; - 9) management activities related to the occurrence of an increased or high level of operational risk and their effectiveness in reducing the operational risk level.